jackadam1981/ChromeEc/docs/zephyr/zephyr_pdc_tracing.md

    Note: in all cases, accumulated messages are reported.
 The idea is that after the command executes, the FIFO is empty or contains fresh data.

+2. AP terminal: `ectool pdctrace` with options:

+   * `-d <IP>`   Forward trace messages to host at IP addr <IP>.
+                  Trace messages are encapsulated in UDP packets on port 2012.
+   * `-p <PORT>` Enable tracing on port <PORT>.
+By default, tracing is enabled all ports.
+   * `-s`         Additionally report trace messages on stdout when alternate destinations are specified.
+   * `-v`         Forward trace messages a crostini VM.
+This is a special shorthand notation to forwarded messages to the local crostini VM instance's IP address instead of an arbitrary IP address using `-d <IP>`.
+   * `-w <FILE>` Write trace messages to PCAP file.

+   `ectool pdctrace` continues running, performing the requested operation until interrupted with `^C`.